Tutorial 10: Storing & Retrieving Data

 arrange(desc(num_auto_bids))

-(f) Let’s combine the data on shared IP addresses and auto-bids into one data-frame.
-Complete the code below, and then identify any auctions that might have seen shill bidding.
+(f) Let’s combine the data on shared IP addresses and auto-bids into one data frame.
+Complete the code below, and then identify any auctions that might warrant review.
 Explain your answer.

 # aggregate IP data to the auction level for easy join